gitbls/pistrong/README.md

 users, and simple strongSwan service management (start, stop, restart, enable, disable, status, and reload).

-If you have a webserver and an email server installed locally, `pistrong` can send email to the user with a link to the certificates, and a separate email with the password for the certificate.
+If you have a webserver and an email server installed locally or otherwise available, `pistrong` can send email to the user with a link to the certificates, and a separate email with the password for the certificate.
 See section below on Local Mail for a quick and easy way to install a local-only email on your system.